 Supporting onsite workers and neighbourhood parents alike, early learning centre Kids Club is finalising fit-out and will welcome enrolments from Term One in 2021.
 Similarly, hospitality tenants have commenced the fit-out phase, including artisan brewery Stomping Ground, whose first suburban outpost will open at Morris Moor mid-2021.

-Stage two, comprising the addition of further offices, and mixed-use spaces, and hospitality venues, is currently underway, which includes the transformation of a historic concrete brutalist building which iconically defines the Cochranes Road elevation.
+Stage two is currently underway, entailing the addition of further offices, mixed-use spaces and hospitality venues, as well as the transformation of a historic concrete brutalist building which iconically defines the Cochranes